normhcho/machinelearning_finalproject/prediction_lifting.md

     ## Balanced Accuracy      0.9995   0.9984   0.9991   0.9986   0.9972

-It turned out that it took much less time to run and the accuracy rate actually improved to 99.95%.
+It turned out that it took much less time to run and the accuracy rate was still very high.
 The plan is to fine tune the model with fewer variables, but otherwise I am comfortable using this vs. the 20 observation quiz.
 The only possible is that the total variables (eg total arm) consists of arm metrics, meaning there are also related.

 **Random Forest, Version \#3**

-As stated before, because the total acceleration columns are likely a function of their respective inputs, this version will exclude those variables.
+As stated before, because the total acceleration columns (eg total\_accel\_belt) are likely a function of their respective inputs, this version will exclude those variables.

     modfit_rf3 <- train(classe ~ (num_window+roll_belt+pitch_belt+yaw_belt+roll_arm+pitch_arm+yaw_arm+roll_dumbbell+pitch_dumbbell+yaw_dumbbell+roll_forearm+pitch_forearm+yaw_forearm),method="rf", data=training)